Category Archives: Common

 Vasovagal syncope

-Symptoms of light headedness, dizziness, tunnel vision (pre-syncopal), potentially followed by collapse, which can be remembered in most cases.
-Can be brief posturing or clonus due to hypoxia, but only for a few seconds.
+Symptoms of light headedness, feeling hot/clammy, dizziness, black spots in vision or tunnel vision (pre-syncopal), potentially followed by collapse, which can be remembered in most cases.
+Can be brief posturing or clonus due to hypoxia, but only for a few seconds, which freaks everyone out as it looks like an epileptic seizure.

 Recovery is fast, within seconds or a minute, once circulation to brain improves – requires that person is left lying on ground and not propped up!